 Scots born Prabhupada Prana das, head of the centre said, In our temple we try to live simply and in harmony with nature.
 The technology can be used to reduce your carbon footprint, and that's part of our philosophy.
 We are committed to helping people find peace, through meditation and taking care of the earth—and it's all here at the Eco Farm.

-said Michael McCann MP.
+I was extremely proud to be the guest of honour at the opening of the Krishna Eco-Farm, said Michael McCann MP.
 The monks live in the Lesmahagow community in the heart of my constituency in peace and harmony not only with nature but with the local community.
 The work that they have done on this Eco-Farm has many lessons for us not least of which is that with proper planning, renewable energy sources can make a valuable contribution to our communities.

 I thoroughly enjoyed my visit.
 It certainly won't be my last because after the trials and tribulations of my work in the House of Commons and the constituency office visiting the Eco-Farm and meeting the wonderful people there was a great opportunity to stop, take a breath and enjoy an alternative style of life.
+Michael concluded.

 (condensed from an original article by Radha Mohan das; Sampradaya Sun)